rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 file and return the handle to the new file.
 If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way as it did in Listing 9-4.
-Look at Listing 9-5, which adds an inner `match` expression:
+Look at Listing 9-5, which adds an inner `match` expression.

 <span class="filename">Filename: src/main.rs</span>